Akuli/git-guide/getting-started.md

 ## git init

 Many other Git instructions recommend `git init` for making a new repo.
-Unlike the `git clone https://github.com/...` command above, `git init` does nothing with github;
+Unlike the `git clone https://github.com/...` command above, `git init` does nothing with GitHub;
 it creates the repo only on your computer.
 Therefore connecting it to GitHub requires running more commands afterwards.